openapx/r-service-txflow/README.md

       "auditor.token": "<set or unset>",
       "auditor.failcache": <path to auditor fail cache>
     }
+  },
+  "azure.oauth" : {
+     "azure.oauth.url" :
+     "azure.oauth.clientid" :
+     "azure.oauth.clientsecret" : "<set or unset>"
   }
 }
 ```

+The `configuration` properties and attributes for `repostories` is dependent
+on the storage configuration.
+The properties `txflow.data` and `azureblobs.url`
+are only returned if local file system storage or Azure block blob storage,
+respectively, is enabled.

 If the Auditor service is disabled, the Auditor configuration may not be displayed.

+If Azure OAuth is configured, the `azure.oauth` configuration properties and
+attributes are included.

 <br/>